FinChain: A Symbolic Benchmark for Verifiable Chain-of-Thought Financial Reasoning: Introduction

-Large language models (LLMs) have demonstrated strong performance across a wide range of tasks~\citep{llm_survey, xie-etal-2023-next}, including practical applications in fields such as finance, healthcare and law~\citep{chen2024survey}.
-In the financial field, for instance, effective analysis often requires processing large volumes of text from diverse sources, including documents, news articles, and social media.
-These texts frequently reflect or shape financial phenomena, such as market sentiment~\citep{nie2024survey}.
+These models have likewise shown promise in financial applications~\citep{chen2024survey, xie2026clef}, where effective analysis often requires synthesizing large volumes of textual information from reports, news, and social media, which reflect and influence financial phenomena such as investor sentiment, risk perceptions, and expected market trends~\citep{nie2024survey, zhang2026finreporting, zhou2026fincards}.

-Prior work in financial NLP has predominantly focused on adapting general-purpose tasks to financial text.
-These tasks include information extraction~\citep{finer}, sentiment analysis~\citep{tweetfinsent}, and text classification~\citep{finarg}, where models are trained to output relatively simple targets such as entity spans, sentiment labels, or numerical scores.
-In contrast, our task addresses financial reasoning, which requires models to generate complete chain-of-thought (CoT) reasoning traces that justify each step in solving a financial problem, as shown in \autoref{fig:template}.

-Existing benchmarks for financial reasoning, such as FinQA~\citep{finqa} and ConvFinQA~\citep{convfinqa}, frame the task primarily as numerical question answering.
-These datasets focus on predicting the final answer and do not require models to explicitly generate or justify intermediate reasoning steps.
-While some examples may include traces of intermediate operations (loosely resembling reasoning steps), these are neither comprehensive nor rigorously structured to reflect the standards of financial analysis.
-In particular, they lack explicit, verifiable representations of a full reasoning chain, which is critical for transparency and accountability in financial decision-making.
-As a result, these benchmarks offer limited diagnostic value: they do not reliably reveal where a model's reasoning succeeds or fails, nor do they distinguish genuine multi-step reasoning from shallow pattern matching.

-In the field of mathematical reasoning, the symbolic template paradigm introduced by \textsc{GSM-Symbolic}~\citep{gsmsymbolic} has become a widely adopted approach.
-This method re-templates 100 math problems from \textsc{GSM8K}~\citep{gsm8k}, providing explicit intermediate steps alongside the final answer.
-We adopt a similar templating strategy, but construct our dataset entirely from scratch for the financial field.
-As illustrated in \autoref{fig:template}, each symbolic template encodes a parameterized financial problem (e.g., compound interest) with variable named entities and numerical inputs.
-Each template is paired with executable Python code that computes both intermediate steps and the final result.
-This design enables scalable, contamination-free generation of consistent examples for both training and evaluation.

-The financial field comprises a wide range of distinct domains, each involving different stakeholders and downstream objectives.
-Consequently, it is essential to design the dataset in a templated manner that supports domain-specific evaluation.
-To address this, we organize our dataset using a fine-grained financial taxonomy (\autoref{fig:taxonomy}) covering \textbf{12 high-level domains} (e.g., Corporate Finance, Sustainable Finance, Crypto), each comprising distinct topics, \textbf{54 topics in total}.
-For each topic, we develop \textbf{five parameterized templates} (two easy, two intermediate, one advanced), varying in symbolic reasoning complexity and required domain knowledge.
-To the best of our knowledge, this hierarchical structure constitutes the most detailed classification of financial reasoning tasks among existing datasets in this area.